Problem-solving is one of the invaluable, yet difficult to measure, abilities that most people who study a physics degree develop.

 In conclusion, it is vitally important that when choosing and studying a degree you develop as much as you can broadly not only in terms of direct technical skills.

-Surprisingly you may well use these soft skills more often than the technical content of your degree, this is not to diminish the value of the technical content as it is crucial for a broad grounded understanding of your field, but it’s these soft skills which are of greater scarcity and will, therefore, set you apart.
+Surprisingly you may well use these soft skills more often than the technical content of your degree, this is not to diminish the value of the technical content as it is crucial for a broad grounded understanding of your field, but it’s these soft skills that are of greater scarcity and will, therefore, set you apart.